AdminL3/Jugend-Forscht/data-collection/README.md

+# Data Collection

-# Data Collection from the NYT
+- Collecting all the Data from the [NYT](./NYT/) and [The Guardian](./Guardian/)

-###### This is just an overview over the different steps.
+- This is just an overview over the different steps.
 There are detailed explanations inside the topics.

 ---